-Good fiscal stewardship requires leveraging other modeling work that is currently being conducted.
-Attachment D is a partial list of the leveraging opportunities.
+Good fiscal stewardship requires leveraging other modeling work that is currently being conducted or has recently been done.
+Attachment D contains a partial list of leveraging opportunities.

-In NW modeling studies, MM5 has been used as the meteorological model of choice.
-MM5 is currently run twice daily at the University of Washington and the meteorological data is readily available.
-It is likely that the MM5 model will continue to be the meteorological model of choice for future modeling studies.
+In Northwest modeling studies, MM5 has been used as the meteorological model of choice.
+MM5 is currently run twice daily at the University of Washington and the meteorological data is readily available for use in chemical transport models.
+It is likely that the MM5 model will continue to be the meteorological model of choice for future chemical transport modeling studies.

-In many NW regional modeling studies, CMAQ is being used or is planned for use.
+In many Northwest regional modeling studies, CMAQ is being used or is planned for use.
 In some studies, other 3D CTMs, like PMCAMx and REMSAD are being run along with CMAQ.
 Because different models implement chemistry algorithms differently, it would be useful to run the base and future case using two models.
 This dual modeling effort would help bracket the range of uncertainty associated in the modeling process and, if the both models demonstrate the same trends and behaviors, increase the confidence in the results.